Chapter 7: Anti-Patterns

 - Prepare your update before standup

-- Write it down, practice saying it
+- Write it down, practise saying it

 - Lead with the conclusion